On Air Now

 The office is essentially the musical equivalent of the Poet Laureate and was established to recognise significant musicians and, at least originally, musicians who held royal posts, such as directing the monarch’s private band (until it was disbanded by Edward VII in 1901).

-Queen Elizabeth II has appointed four Masters of the Queen’s music to date: Sir Arthur Bliss, Malcolm Williamson, Sir Peter Maxwell Davis, and Judith Weir – the first woman to be appointed Master of the Queen’s Music and the current holder of the office.
+Queen Elizabeth II appointed four Masters of the Queen’s music during her reign: Sir Arthur Bliss, Malcolm Williamson, Sir Peter Maxwell Davis, and Judith Weir – the first woman to be appointed Master of the Queen’s Music and the current holder of the office.

-In 2005, her majesty Queen Elizabeth II inaugurated The Queen’s Medal for Music, to be “presented annually to an outstanding individual or group of musicians who have had a major influence on the musical life of the nation.”
+In 2005, Queen Elizabeth II inaugurated The Queen’s Medal for Music, to be “presented annually to an outstanding individual or group of musicians who have had a major influence on the musical life of the nation.”

 When the Medal was introduced, a new Music Committee was established to award eligible musicians and it was decided the medal would be awarded on St Cecilia’s Day – St Cecilia being the patron saint of music.